 - Further suggestions are sent to the digital advertiser for how to better optimise the advert variations that did not perform as well.

 Automation is the term used to describe the computerised actions of what would otherwise be done manually by a human.
-In digital advertising, the collection and analysis of data from advertising campaigns is supported by automation.
+In digital advertising, the collection and analysis of data from advertising campaigns are supported by automation.
 This allows advertisers to understand the behaviours of their audiences and the effectiveness of their campaigns with ease.

 Despite its size and dominance in the search engine market share, Google remains ‘user centric’.
 Google favours AI, automation and machine learning in advertising because it adds to the customer experience.
 With these tools, Google can ensure that search users are only shown products and services that suit their needs.
 As these consumers change, so does the Google service that they experience.
 By keeping customers at the core of what they do, Google retains its place as the largest search engine.